 Annually report the Segregated Fee Budget (allocable/ non-allocable) to the U.S.S.

-Attend the Stout Student Technology Fee Committee meetings.

 Responsible for training each member of the Financial Affairs Committee on the financial policies and procedures they will operate from.

 Renew UW-Stout Student Association raffle license.